Why Every Startup Founder Should Play Poker (1 of 3)

 In this series, I’m want to persuade startup founders (all startup founders) that playing poker is not just something you could do but rather that poker is something that you should do.
-I know — a bold claim.
+I know… it’s a bold claim.

-In this first post, I intend to clear the air and set the record straight about just what poker really is and its power to build relationships — i.e., an unparalleled opportunity for you to find the help you need for your startup.
+In this first post, I intend to clear the air and set the record straight about just what poker really is, its power to build relationships, and why poker is an unparalleled opportunity for you to find the help you need for your startup.

 Finally, for those inclined, the third post will provide a startup founders roadmap to poker.